CPSuperstore/PyVersionNumber/README.md

 according to Semantic Versioning Standards (the Major number = 0)

 It is a very small and simple library which has many uses.
 Enjoy!

+## Contributing
+If you wish to contribute, submit a PR and I would be happy to review it!